tisonpatrik/multiple_object_detection/README.md

 This application was developed and tested on a Linux/WSL2 environment.
 Functionality on other operating systems has not been tested and is not guaranteed.

 1. Operating System: Linux / WSL2
-2. Python 3.10.12: If not installed, download and install it from [here](https://www.python.org/downloads/).
+2. Python 3.10.12: We recommend using `pyenv` for managing Python versions.
+If `pyenv` is not installed, you can install it following the instructions [here](https://github.com/pyenv/pyenv#installation).
+After installing `pyenv`, you can install Python 3.10.12 using `pyenv install 3.10.12`.
 3. Pipenv: If not installed, you can install it using `pip install pipenv`.

 ## Installation

 1. Clone the repository: `git clone https://github.com/username/multiple_object_detection.git`
 2. Navigate to the project directory: `cd multiple_object_detection`
+3. Set the local Python version to 3.10.12 using `pyenv local 3.10.12`.
-3. Create a new virtual environment using pipenv: `pipenv --python 3.10.12`
+4. Create a new virtual environment using pipenv: `pipenv --python $(pyenv which python)`
-4. Install the required dependencies: `pipenv install`
+5. Install the required dependencies: `pipenv install`
-5. Ensure that `Jupyter Notebook` and `CUDA 12.1` are installed and properly configured on your system.
+6. Ensure that `Jupyter Notebook` and `CUDA 12.1` are installed and properly configured on your system.

 ## Configuration